Low-Power-Circuits-IoT-Systems-Group/.github/README.md

 # About the Group ☺️

 👋 Hello!
 This is Low Power Circuits IoT Systems Group of Indian Institiute of Technology (IIT) Gandhinagar.
-The group is lead by (Prof. Madhav K Pathak)[https://iitgn.ac.in/faculty/ee/fac-madhav].
+The group is lead by [Prof. Madhav K Pathak](https://iitgn.ac.in/faculty/ee/fac-madhav).

 ## 🔬 Research Interests